TaimurGhani/PriceCheck/README.md

 # PriceCheck
 - PriceCheck is a web app that allows users to compare prices from three major retailers using the Semantics3 API: Walmart, Target, and Amazon.
-  - This was the first projects I did as I was learning front-end web-dev
+  - This was the first projects I did as I was learning frontend web-dev
 - Users can add the items they want to their wish list.
 - Each item displays a set of key data
   - Name